themill/wiz/doc/definition/index.rst

 The optional ``environ`` keyword defines the environment mapping.

-The environment resolution combines all `environment variable mappings` from the ordered definitions to create the final environment mapping.
+The resolved environment combines all `environment variable mappings` from the ordered definitions to create the final environment mapping.

 In order to combine two environment mapping, each variable value can be